 More recently, Januszewski states "Educational technology is the study and ethical practice of facilitating learning and improving performance by creating, using, and managing appropriate technological processes and resources."

 Like many fields, terminology is continually debated.
-Although "Instructional Technology" is used more frequently it is often used interchangeably with "Educational Technology."
-Not to be confused with Technology Education, the University of Central Missouri has an entirely separate program in that area.
+Although "Instructional Technology" is used frequently it is often interchangeable with "Educational Technology."

 Undergraduate students may choose the minor in Instructional Technology, and those with a Bachelor's degree already may be interested in the Master's degree in Educational Technology.
 We also offer a graduate certificate in Online Teaching and Learning if you do not want a full master's or are still trying to decide.
 Post master's students may be interested in the Education Specialist, the highest degree the University of Central Missouri offers.